swiftlang/swift/docs/SIL.rst

 currently implicitly performs abstraction difference transformations enabled by the given substitutions, such as promoting address-only arguments and returns to register arguments.
 This should be fixed.

+By default, ``partial_apply`` creates a closure whose invocation takes ownership of the context, meaning that a call implicitly releases the closure.
+The ``[callee_guaranteed]`` change this to a caller-guaranteed model, where the caller promises not to release the closure while the function is being called.

 This instruction is used to implement both curry thunks and closures.
 A curried function in Swift::